jimmyskull/LUAunit/README.md

 	* new functions: assertNan(), assertInf(), assertPlusInf(), assertMinusInf(), assertPlusZero(), assertMinusZero()
 	* in assertAlmostEquals( a, b, margin ), margin no longer provides a default value of 1E-11, the machine epsilon is used instead
 * Platform and continuous integration support:
-	* validate LuaUnit on MacOs platform (thank to Travis CI)
+	* validate LUAUnit on MacOs platform (thank to Travis CI)
-	* validate LuaUnit with 32 bits numbers (floats) and 64 bits numbers (double)
+	* validate LUAUnit with 32 bits numbers (floats) and 64 bits numbers (double)
 	* add test coverage measurements thank to coveralls.io .
 Status: 99.76% of the code is verified.
 	* use cache for AppVeyor and Travis builds
-	* support for luarocks doc command
+	* support for LUArocks doc command
 * General doc improvements (detailed description of all output, more cross-linking between sections)

 #### Version 3.2 - 12.
 Jul 2016
 * distinguish between failures (failed assertion) and errors
 * add command-line option to stop on first error or failure
-* support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1 beta)
+* support for new versions: LUA 5.3 and LUAJIT (2.0, 2.1 beta)
-* validation of all lua versions on Travis CI and AppVeyor
+* validation of all LUA versions on Travis CI and AppVeyor
-* added compatibility layer with forked luaunit v2.x
+* added compatibility layer with forked LUAunit v2.x
 * added documentation about development process
 * improved support for table containing keys of type table
 * small bug fixes, several internal improvements

 #### Version 3.1 - 10 Mar.
 2015
-* luaunit no longer pollutes global namespace, unless defining EXPORT_ASSERT_TO_GLOBALS to true
+* LUAunit no longer pollutes global namespace, unless defining EXPORT_ASSERT_TO_GLOBALS to true
 * fixes and validation of JUnit XML generation
-* strip luaunit internal information from stacktrace
+* strip LUAunit internal information from stacktrace
 * general improvements of test results with duration and other details
 * improve printing for tables, with an option to always print table id
 * fix printing of recursive tables